11bthornton/11bthornton/README.md

 ## 🎓 Who Am I?

-I am a first class honours Master of Engineering (MEng) Computer Science graduate 🎉.
+I am a first class honours Master of Engineering (MEng) Computer Science graduate from the University of Southampton (2022) 🎉.
 I specialize in full-stack development and love to work with diverse sets of technologies.

 ## 🛠️ Skills & Technologies